 And yes, PushEngage does have a free plan with limited features.
-The way in which PushEngage is priced allows you to get started for free, get some quick wins using basic push notification campaigns, and then use your profits to upgrade and unlock even more powerful campaigns.
+The way in which PushEngage is priced allows you to get started for free, get some quick wins using basic push notification campaigns, and then use your profits to upgrade and unlock even more powerful campaigns and automation functionality.

 It’s a very cool way to do business because everyone wins.